Exr0nProjects/learn_cpp/problems/contests/dated/2020_07_07/timing_log.md

 #### Problem 3: [uva122](https://onlinejudge.org/index.php?option=onlinejudge&Itemid=8&page=show_problem&problem=58)
 The problem itself should be simple, just remember the path that you went down and check if all nodes were given on all paths.
 The input to this problem was kind of toxic for scanf, and I spent a good amount of time trying to figure it out during the beginning of the competition.
 So, I left it behind to work on other things.

 Later, I came back and decided to use stringstream which was really easy to get working.
 I didn't expect that and I will probably use stringstream more in the future for this kind of dynamic or weirdly shaped input.
-Anyways, it TLE'd so I need **TODO: fix this problem.**
+Anyways, it TLE'd so I need to fix this problem.

+UPDATE: my input was TLE because it was trying to getline all the time.
+I switched it out for a while cin on blobs, so that I could process each node one at a time but forgot to move that into main.
+It worked after doing so, so it was just an input TLE.

 #### Problem 4: [uva839](https://onlinejudge.org/index.php?option=onlinejudge&Itemid=8&page=show_problem&problem=780)
 A simple dfs, not much more to say here.
 Didn't take long to come up with a plan or implement it.